elialaz/ing-sw-2022-lazzeri-ingrosso-litovchenko/README.md

 The final version includes:
 * Initial UML diagram;
-* Final UML diagram, generated from the code by automated tools;
+* Final UML diagram, generated from the code by the IntelliJ diagrams tool;
 * Working game implementation, which has to be rules compliant;
 * Source code of the implementation;
 * Source code of unity tests.